"Painted Eyelids" can be found on 1994's One Foot In The Grave

 This amazing song at first seems like just another song about poverty, homelessness, and living in the "ugly part of town."
 Beck's got a bunch of those from his early '90s output.
-"Painted Eyelids" is fairly straight-forward throughout, slightly less surreal and humorous than some of his other songs on the topic (like "Modesto
+"Painted Eyelids" is fairly straight-forward throughout, slightly less surreal and humorous than some of his other songs on the topic (like say "Modesto

 ," for example).
 Here Beck says it all clearly: "the buildings are all vacant," sirens won't stop, roads are blocked, rivers on fire.
 "The limitations are limitless / They're floating through the air" is a terrific and clever summation of the situation.

 The great part of the song though is the hope and possibility he grasps from his lover, she with the painted eyelids.
-Beck uses this to frame the song, beginning and ending the song with her.
+Beck uses this to frame the situation, beginning and ending the song with her.
 His life may be down in the dumps ("I'm in need of a good hot meal"), but in her his dreams are clear.

 Played live 11 times: